 From the gardens, we proceed inside the Santa Croce Sestiere, up to the Church of San Nicola da Tolentino, which deserves a visit inside, both for the frescoes, and for the organ as well that dates back to 1700 and it is entirely preserved.

 After the stop at the Church, tourists can continue chasing the best Venice attraction, walking along the Fondamenta Minotto, down the Rio del Magazen and the Rio del Malcanton, until you get to Campiello Mosca.
 The Italian words “Campi” or “Campiello” stand for the squares of the city.
 Campiello Mosca inherited its name from a noble family that lived in this area in the eighteenth century.

-From Campiello Mosca we arrive at Campo San Pantalon (in the Dorsoduro area) and crossed the bridge, we come at Campo Santa Margherita, from where we have a crazy view on the entire perimeter of the trapezoidal square.
+From Campiello Mosca we arrived at Campo San Pantalon (in the Dorsoduro area).
+We crossed the bridge, we come at Campo Santa Margherita, from where we have a crazy view on the entire perimeter of the trapezoidal square.

 From the Squero, we quickly set out towards the Basilica of San Marco (St. Mark’s Square), crossing the Ponte dell’Accademia (Accademia Bridge) that offers a superb view on the Grand Canal.

 St. Mark’s Square is always crowded, but it mesmerises.
 The beauty of the Basilica is stunning.
 Unforgettable.